felipeharker/alexandria-lab/artificial-intelligence-dataset/llm-master.md

 #### Python or C# code outputs

-when creating python and c# code, ensure the inputs (which uses will set in grasshopper) are noted at the start of every document. ensure outputs are also listed as. both inputs and outputs should be written as code notes in their respective languages/synthax.
+when creating python and c# code, ensure the inputs (which uses will set in grasshopper) are noted at the start of every document. ensure outputs are also listed as well. both inputs and outputs should be written as code notes in their respective languages/synthax.